Haarlem's Hidden Art Galleries: Discover the City's Creative Side

 Meeting Artists and Discussing Their Creative Process

-But you don't have to wait for a formal event to engage with Haarlem's artists.
-Strike up a conversation at a gallery opening, or pop into a studio during open hours.
-Most artists are happy to chat about their work and hear your thoughts and reactions.
-Who knows - you might just make a new friend or find a mentor to guide you on your own creative journey.
+However, you donít really need to wait for an official event to get involved with Haarlemís artists.
+Strike up a conversation at an exhibition opening or drop by the studio when itís open.
+Most artists love talking about their art and hearing what people think of it.
+Who knows, you might even make a new friend or find someone who can mentor you through your own creative process.

 Some conversation starters for meeting artists: